Total TimePrep: 10 min. Bake: 30 min.

 - 3/4 cup crushed cornflakes

 - Divide the sausage into six portions; flatten and sprinkle with salt and pepper.
-Shape each portion around a peeled hard-cooked egg.
+Shape each portion around a peeled hard-boiled egg.
 Roll in beaten egg, then in cornflake crumbs.
 Place on a rack in a baking pan.
 Bake, uncovered, at 400° for 30 minutes or until meat is no longer pink, turning every 10 minutes.
-Yield: 6 servings.